Lady Mustangs advance past Lady Eagles

 The Lady Mustangs would respond to the Lady Eagles two runs by scoring four in the top of the seventh.

-After McCracken held Graves scoreless in the bottom of the seventh, they secured a trip to the regional semifinal game.
+McCracken secured the trip to the First Region title game after holding Graves scoreless in the bottom of the seventh to close the game.

-Ally Hutchins was huge for the Lady Mustangs, finishing the game 3-5 and a double shy of a cycle with seven RBI.
+Annie White pitched the complete game for the Lady Mustangs, controlling the circle for all seven innings.
+She allowed just six hits, two runs, walked two and struck out one on a 89-56 pitch-strike count.

 Bailey Wimsatt started out the night for the Lady Eagles.
 The junior allowed five hits, six runs and walked three on a 40-23 pitch strike count.
 Anna rogers came in for relief, pitching 5.2 innings where she allowed 10 hits, seven runs, five walks and struck out five.